ServerMonkey/inventorymaker/README.md

 Handle your complete Single Source of Truth (SSOT) using CSV files that are both readable and writable by humans.

-Tested on Debian 11

 ## FEATURES

 * Generates Ansible inventory file
-* Generates vmh environment file
 * Uses 'pass' to manage
   passwords: [www.passwordstore.org](https://www.passwordstore.org/)

 ## SETUP

-Inventorymaker uses the tool 'pass' to get passwords for the Ansible inventory file.
+Inventorymaker uses the 'pass' CLI tool to get passwords for the Ansible inventory file.
 The 'pass' program requires a working GPG setup.

 Typical setup: